kevinyokutran/autopy/README.markdown

 The filetype is either parsed automatically from the filename, or given as an optional parameter.
 AutoPy currently only supports the BMP and PNG filetypes, though, as those are really all that are practical for its purpose.

-Loading a bitmap is done essentially the same way, only from a class method:
+Loading a bitmap is done the same way, only from a class method:

 	>>> import autopy
 	>>> autopy.bitmap.Bitmap.open('i-am-a-monkey-and-i-like-it.png')